DZhang47ucas/Cube-/README.md

-# DeepCubeA
+# DeepCubeA Reimplementation
 This is the code for [DeepCubeA](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) for python3 and PyTorch.

-This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, 48-puzzle, Lights Out, and Sokoban.
+This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, and bloxorz on windows

-35-puzzle, 48-puzzle, Lights Out, and Sokoban currently do not work

 # Setup